Shahriar-77/BritishAirwaysJobSim/README.md

 - Prepared the data by doing EDA and carried out basic feature engineering.
 - Created a classification model to predict customer booking.
 - Identified relevant features which might have an influence in customer booking behaviour.
-- Prepared a PowerPoint representation to highlight investigation results.
+- Prepared a PowerPoint presentation to highlight investigation results.